 Amy carried out her PhD looking at the connection between arc magmatic systems and PCDs, focusing on a Pliocene deposit in central Chile.
-Since leaving Bristol, Amy moved back home to the USA and has recently started a postdoctoral position in mineral resources at the USGS in Denver.
+Since leaving Bristol, Amy moved back home to the USA and has become a staff member at the USGS in Denver.

 Vlad's PhD used experimental petrology, geochemistry, and microanalysis of porphyry copper deposits to understand the controls on fluid distribution, sulphur solubility, and metal enrichment.
 Since graduating in June 2016, Vlad began a postdoc at the University of Frankfurt, where he is studying redox processes and fluid evolution in the deep upper mantle.